-Active-duty military personnel who enroll in collegecredit programs through base education offices may be eligible for financial assistance through the Military Assistance Agreements that OWCC has in effect with Eglin and Hurlburt Air Force Bases.
+Active-duty military personnel who enroll in collegecredit programs through base education offices may be eligible for financial assistance.
+The college has Military Assistance Agreements in effect with both Eglin and Hurlburt Air Force Bases.
 Contact the base education office for details.